 AWS Fargate bases its pricing on CPU, memory resources, and time.
 The prices vary depending on your region, though.

-At the time of writing (early August 2020), clients in the US East (Virginia) can expect to pay:
+At the time of writing (May 2023), clients in the US East (Virginia) can expect to pay:

 - $0.04048 per vCPU per hour.